Bristol Museum & Art Gallery is open!

 - Enhanced cleaning measures are in place.
 High traffic areas such as toilets, lifts, and handrails will be disinfected regularly.

-- Our interactive exhibits and touchscreens will remain closed to limit people’s contact with hard or shared surfaces.
+- Our interactive exhibits and touchscreens are being reintroduced gradually to reduce people’s contact with hard or shared surfaces.
 Look out for QR codes so you can experience these objects from your mobile device.
 You may also wish to bring your own headphones.

 - Toilets and baby change facilities are limited to one support bubble at a time.
 Please queue outside in a socially distanced manner if they are busy.